Can you send me more information?

 How does the course work and how will I learn?

 Depending on the course you choose, on completion of the modules you can then book onto a workshop.
+This will help you to practice your teaching and communication skills.

 Do you offer discounts for existing Doulas, Midwives etc?